Implied Spaces: Plot

-The plot begins with a man named Aristide, adventuring in the world of Midgarth.
-Midgarth was created as a medieval fantasy world and has physical laws which prevent artificial electrical charges or chemical reactions which occur fast enough to create a gun.
-Through genetic engineering it has been populated with various fantasy races such as orcs and trolls.
-Aristide is the current nom de guerre of Pablo Monagas Perez, one of the most important figures in human society.
+A man named "Aristide" adventures in the world of Midgarth, which was created as a medieval fantasy world.
+Genetic engineering it has populated it with "fantasy" races and its physical laws do not allow for the creation of firearms.
+Aristide is the alias Pablo Monagas Perez, one of the most important figures in human society.
 Over a thousand years ago Perez had been part of the team which created artificial intelligence, thus launching humanity along its path to paradise.

 Accompanied by his cat Bitsy, who is really an avatar of the supercomputer Endora, he is now dedicated to studying the "implied spaces" of the human constructed pocket universes: the places which were created as the byproduct of desired features.
 While working in Midgarth, Aristide learns of a series of particularly successful bandits preying on a local trade route.
 They are apparently led by a band of mysterious priests and kidnap their victims, who are never seen again.

 Aristide and a group of travelers confront these bandits.
 During the confrontation, Aristide discovers that the priests who lead the bandits are able to create wormholes which transport their opponents to an unknown location.
 Worried by the advanced technology that these priests have, he takes some of their remains to his friend and former lover Daljit to be analyzed.
 When it is determined that the priests were in fact "pod people", illegal artificial lifeforms, they become worried that someone is engaged in a plot to bring down civilization.

 Aristide and Daljit conclude that the priests were abducting people in order to reprogram then to serve the priests' unknown masters.
 Checking records they discover that there has been a rash of unsolved disappearances in the archipelago universe Hawaiki.
 Aristide travels there where he encounters agents of the conspiracy and narrowly misses being kidnapped, although he loses Bitsy in the process.
 Returning to his home universe Topaz he informs the authorities, including his friend the Prime Minister, who begin an investigation.
 They determine that whoever is behind this must have corrupted one of the supercomputers, a terrifying prospect to people whose entire civilization is built around those machines.